paketo-buildpacks/paketo-website/content/docs/buildpacks/nodejs.md

 `node server.js`.
 The app name is ___not___ currently configurable.

 ## Stack support
-For most apps, the Node.js Buildpack runs fine on the Base builder.
-But when the app requires compilation of native extensions using `node-gyp`, the buildpack requires that you use the Full builder.
+The Node.js Buildpack runs fine on the Base builder for most apps.
+If your app requires compilation of native extensions using `node-gyp`, the buildpack requires that you use the Full builder.
 This is because `node-gyp` requires `python` that's absent on the Base builder, and the module may require other shared objects.